Leading Investors, Developers, Local Authorities and Housing Associations will attend on 19th March #HousingInvestment

-The Housing Market as an Investment Opportunity
+The Affordable Housing Market as an Investment Opportunity

-Has their objective changed in recent years and where will they go?
+Have objectives changed in recent years and where will they go?

-What are the long term opportunities and how do HAs see the investor role?
+What are the long-term opportunities and how do HAs see the investor role?

 What products are HAs looking to deliver & where?